 Depending on the time of your departure flight (and whether you are going home or island hopping), you have a few options for what to do today.

 If you are going home

-If this is your last day of your Hawaiian vacation, you might want to spend today picking up any last minute souvenirs.
+If this is the last day of your Hawaiian vacation, you might want to spend today picking up any last-minute souvenirs.
 This includes any food items you might want to bring home or enjoy on the airplane.